-For our white wines, we mainly produce Sauvignon Blanc and Grenache Rosé, and M5 White, a white Rhône blend of five grapes—Grenache Blanc, Roussanne, Marsanne, Viognier, and Rolle.
-We produce some small lots of Riesling and other special projects for our wine club.
+Our Flagship White wines are Sybarite Sauvignon Blanc, Riviera Rosé, and M5 White, a white Rhône blend of five grapes—Grenache Blanc, Roussanne, Marsanne, Viognier, and Picpoul Blanc.
+We produce some small lots of Riesling, Viognier and other special projects for our wine club.
 Most of our white wines are made in stainless steel, with some small lots barrel fermented and aged in our cold room that we keep at 47 degrees.
 Very little sulfur dioxide is used during production and instead the lees and carbon dioxide from fermentation help protect the wine from oxidation.

 At Margerum Wine Company, we use and emphasize long-time Burgundian sensibilities in the approach to, and in the techniques used in our Rhône varietal winemaking, including small open top fermenters, cool fermentation and low extraction.
 The resulting wines have elegance and an emphasis on fruit.